stevenglasford/glas/glascube/readme.txt

 Please notice that glascube is spelt with undercase, unless it is at the start of a sentance.
 This is also true of glasford.io.

+The right side of the cube (yz) contains a unique hash that combines a unique private signature owned by glasford.io with the information of the owner of the cube.
+Cubes cannot be shared, 1 owner per cube.

+The left side (xz) has a small description of the glascube.
+Which says the
+following: "
+	glascube is recyclable, when desired please bring back to glasford.io this cube will then be recycled into any glasford.io product.
+	Restrictions apply, please visit glasford.io/recycle for more info.
+"